-- Further localisation of business rates from 2019/20, which will see a greater share of the revenue from non-residential property levy devolved to local government, with authorities retaining all the growth.
-This will likely come with additional responsibilities (Housing Benefit Administration, Public Health, and Attendance Allowance). - There was a Business Rates revaluation on 1 April 2017. - The New Homes Bonus (NHB) funding pot has decreased by £800m nationally and will see the NHB payments reduce from six years to four years, phased over two years from 2017/18. - All District Councils can increase Council Tax by up to £5 or 2% which-ever is greater, until 2019/20.
+- Further localisation of business rates from 2020/21, which will see a greater share of the revenue from non-residential property levy devolved to local government, with authorities retaining 75% of the growth.
+This will likely come with additional responsibilities (Housing Benefit Administration, Public Health, and Attendance Allowance); - There will be a further Business Rates revaluation in 2021 by the Valuation Office in a move towards three year valuations; - The New Homes Bonus (NHB) funding pot was decreased by £800m nationally and the NHB payments reduced from six years to four years, phased over two years from 2018/19.
+The impact in 2019/20 has been a further loss of £0.2 million to the Council; - All District Councils can increase Council Tax by up to £5 or 3% which-ever is greater, until 2019/20.